Skip to main content

 const args = JSON.parse(toolCall.function.arguments)

-const result = await tools[functionName](args)
+const result = await functions[functionName as keyof typeof functions](args)

 tool_call_id: toolCall.id,